Jabulani-N/holbertonschool-higher_level_programming/python-classes/README.md

 # Task 6

-a tuple is an ordered and unchangeable list of items.
+a tuple is an ordered (the order will not change) and unchangeable list of items.

 `example_tuple = ("apple", "bannana", "cuccumber")`